Some of you may want to know a little bit about me as a person, who I am and how my journey began. If this is you, then please do read on!

-I was born in Nottingham, England on March 18th 1985.
+I was born in Nottingham, England on March 18th, 1985.
 Ever since my mother gave birth to me via Caesarean Section, on account of being a breach baby, she knew that I would come and turn her life on its head.
 I have always been a bit crazy and a bit on the eccentric side and I have always resisted my mother’s efforts to try and tame me!

-I was named after a great Sikh General, Major General Subeg Singh who died fighting Indian Government forces during the invasion of the Golden Temple in 1984.
-Being raised during a turbulent political time for thenSikhs, both in the UK and in India, had an enormous impact on my psyche as I was growing up.
+I was named after a great Sikh General, who played an important part in modern Sikh History in the 1980s which was a difficult and turbulent political time for the Sikhs, both in the UK and in India.
+This had an enormous impact on my psyche as I was growing up.

-I always felt a strong affiliation with the Sikh community despite being born and bred in the UK and therefore my sense of identity was very strong.
+I always felt a strong affiliation to the Sikh community despite being born and bred in the UK and therefore my sense of identity was very strong.
 A funny memory I have, from when I was a child in nursery, is that I used to poke fun at my non-Sikh friends for not having a topknot on their heads, when usually it was Sikh children with topknots who were singled out for bullying!

 Though I came from a moderate Sikh family, I had always taken a keen interest in Sikh history, even as a small child.
 This was partly because of my parents’ influence, partly because of the fact that Sikh conflict with the Indian State was at fever pitch at the time, and partly because I had a hugely vivid imagination.

 Sikhs are a martial race and this aspect of our culture used to take up a dominant space in my young growing mind.
 I would daydream for hours, play with toy swords and guns, and paint pictures of bloody scenes from Sikh history with my crayons and colouring pencils.

 When teachers asked me what I wanted to be when I grow up, I always used to say that I wanted to be a Sikh soldier.
 My creative writing pieces were always about battle and warfare, and my artwork always depicted gory, bloody scenes.